PISTON DAMP are the new electronic pop duo based in Norway compromising of Jonas Groth and Truls Sønsterud.

-The band’s performance of ‘Je Suis Passée’ on ‘The Tube’ is still transfixing, can you tell The Electricity Club about the lead up to this appearance and why Regine looks so stressed and distant?
+The band’s performance of ‘Je Suis Passée’ on ‘The Tube’ is still transfixing, can you say what happened in the lead up to this appearance and why Regine looks so stressed and distant?

 Clive: Well, we missed our flight from Heathrow to Newcastle.
 I can’t recall exactly why, but whatever the reason, it was quite inexcusable.
 TV appearances when you are in your infancy as a group do not throw themselves at your feet very often.
 We managed to get a later flight from Heathrow to Teeside Airport a good thirty odd miles from the TV studio so had to jump into a cab and tell the driver to put his foot down to get us there.
 Fortunately our gear had gone up the day before and was already partly set up when we arrived to sound check.